consistent-milk12/docs-md/generated_docs/object/read/elf/file/index.md

 - `fn parse<'data, R: ReadRef<'data>>(data: R) -> read::Result<&'data Self>`

   Read the file header.

+  Also checks that the ident field in the file header is a supported format.

 - `fn is_supported(&self) -> bool`

   Check that the ident field in the file header is a supported format.

+  This checks the magic number, version, class, and endianness.

 - `fn is_class_32(&self) -> bool`